ajskateboarder/wordsmyth/README.md

 | works great. we loved ours! till we didn't. these do not last so buy the warranty as you WILL NEED IT. | 4.3935 | 2
 | Luved it for the few months it worked! great little bullet shaped ice cubes.
 It was a gift for my sister who never opened the box.
 The next summer during a heat wave I asked for my unused gift back, ha!, and was in heaven for a few months. the next summer after a few weeks the unit gave out... | 4.7115 | 2 |

-This is probably one of the more difficult issues to fix since the content can't be trimmed or normalized.
-Possible, this could be fixed be tokenizing the sentences instead of predicting the sentence as a whole.
+**Possible fix:** Tokenize the content into sentences instead of predicting the content as a whole.
+This should only be applied in particular cases since it would be more computationally expensive.